psi-consortium/psi/doc/PSI/PSI-ICD/rest-apis/productoffering/index.md

                Do NOT manually edit this file!
 Any such changes will be overwritten!
 -->

-# productOffering (/productCatalog)
+# productOffering (/productCatalogManagement)

-Product Offering API
+Operations for ProductOffering Resource

 @include [productOffering.get.md](productOffering.get.md)
 @include [productOffering.post.md](productOffering.post.md)